cyaguesa/SL-quant/README.md

 #### Advanced paramaters

-At the beginning of the SL-qaunt.sh file, there are a few additional parameters that can be modified for advanced users.
+At the beginning of the SL-quant.sh file, there are a few additional parameters that can be modified for advanced users.

 - `set -e` This means that the script will stop at the first error (which is usually for the best).
 - `SINGLE="single"` Set to "single" for single-end mode (default).
 Any other value triggers paired-end mode.